awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/SDAccelGUI_INTRO.md

 * In addition to these reports, SDAccel provides interpreted analysis in the **Guidance** window located next to the **Console** .

 * Click on the **Guidance** tab and then click the **Maximize** icon to visualize the full report.
+For simple application you are running now you might not see any guidance.
     * SDAccel mines the compilation and run logs for key performance criteria, reports whether these criteria are met or not and suggests ways to improve the application when necessary.
-    * At the top of the report, in the **Host Data Transfer** section, you can see that the application is effective at reading and write data between host and device.
+    * At the top of the report, in the **Host Data Transfer** section, you can see if the application is effective at reading and writing data between host and device.
-    * However you can see in the **Kernel Data Transfer** section that the application is not taking advantage of all the DDR banks (only 1 out of 4) and that the kernel port data width is suboptimal (32 bits vs a recommended 512 bits).
+    * you can see in the **Kernel Data Transfer** section if the application is not taking advantage of all the DDR banks and if the kernel port data width is suboptimal (recommended 512 bits).
-    * Select the **KERNEL_PORT_DATA_WIDTH #1** row, look to the right in the **Resolution** column and click the guidance message to see the recommendation.
+    * You can Select the **KERNEL_PORT_DATA_WIDTH #1** row, look to the right in the **Resolution** column and click the guidance message to see the recommendations.

 * **Restore** the **Guidance** window to its normal size by clicking the icon in the upper right corner.